WalletWasabi/WasabiDoc/FAQ/README.md

 ## Contributions to Wasabi
 - Who is contributing to Wasabi already?
+- How can I get help and support?
 - What does the Wasabi project need help with?
 - How can I report a bug?
 - How can I request a feature?
 - How should I start contributing code?
 - Who verifies the pull requests?
 - Is there a bounty program?
+- What is on the future roadmap of Wasabi development?